-Confluence is an Atlassian product as well, which in this case means that by working with it you get seamless integration of your requirements pages with Jira issues.
-This tool gives us a possibility to develop the requirements structure built in standalone Jira and allows to bring it on a higher level.
-Development issues and tasks can be created directly from requirements pages, so we keep seamless integration between the related objects.
-The main purpose of Confluence is optimizing the work with documentation, and in order to do that, it can store and present much more detailed information than Jira issues’ custom fields.
-Confluence provides its users with a Blueprint template in order to make describing details of requirements in the wiki platform easier and faster.
-When you decide on Confluence for requirements management, your team gains multiple options:
+Confluence is also an Atlassian product that helps you get seamless integration of your requirements pages with Jira issues.
+It gives a possibility to develop the requirements structure built-in standalone Jira and allows to bring it to a higher level.
+Development issues and tasks can be created directly from requirements pages, so we maintain seamless integration between related entities.
+The main purpose of Confluence is to optimize documentation work.
+To do this, it can store and present much more detailed information than Jira custom fields.
+Confluence provides its users with a Blueprint template to make it easier and faster to describe requirements details on the wiki platform.
+When you decide on Confluence for requirements management, your team gains multiple options.
+They are the following:

-- you can build the whole requirements structure in Jira and write the details of requirements in the dedicated pages;
+- you can build the entire requirements structure in Jira and write down the details of the requirements on dedicated pages;

-- instead of separating your requirements, you can put the entire specification into one Confluence document;
+- instead of separating the requirements, you can put the entire specification in one Confluence document;

-- the third option relies on creating the tree structure of subpages in Confluence and connect them to the project with requirements gathered in Jira in order to enable tracking the progress.
+- the third option is based on creating a tree structure of subpages in Confluence and connecting them to the project with requirements collected in Jira so that you can track progress.

 Storing requirements in this space is surely more intuitive and efficient than gathering them in external tools or Excel sheets.
 All activities related to requirements management executed in two environments connected on such a high level encourages discussions and improve communication between the stakeholders.